arrow-kt/arrow/arrow-site/docs/docs/patterns/monads/README.md

 In the first 2 cases, there was a complication that prevented us from sequencing method calls fluently.
 In the last case with `suspend` functions we have the maximum expression and simplification where we observe there is no need to call `flatMap` or create any callbacks.
-Kotlin `suspend` is a form of the Continuation monad from which other monads can be generalized and composed thanks to it's async and concurrent capable nature.
+Kotlin `suspend` is a form of the Continuation monad from which other monads can be generalized and composed thanks to its async and concurrent capable nature.
 Using `suspend` callback and completion features Arrow is able to bring direct syntax to all these monadic data-types.

 Let's try to generalize this approach from the very beginning.